ServiceNowEvents/GuidebookTemplate/guidebook.md

     var count = incGr.getRowCount();
     ```

-* If your script exceeds more than 20 lines, link to a repository or downloadable text file in the *files* folder.
+* If your script exceeds more than 20 lines, create it as a text file in the *files/* folder of your repo.
+A .zip of files will be distributed with your guidebook.
+For example:

+    Copy the contents of the **rest_response_processing.js.txt** into the Script step created in the previous step.

 # Grammar and Clarity